LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Euclid-numbers.md

 But it probably wouldn't make much sense to also try to get rid of the `@primes` array, because we are in fact using it many times in the process of computing Euclid's numbers, so it is probably better to cache the primes.

-When there is a backslash before the operator within a reduction metaoperator, Perl 6 generates all the intermediate results.
+Perl 6 has something called the *triangular reduction operator*: when there is a backslash before the operator within a reduction metaoperator, Perl 6 generates all the partial intermediate results.
 This is an example under the REPL:

     > say [+] 1..4;
     10